SenatorBigsby/EyeWitness/README.md

 EyeWitness
 ======
 This is a fork of EyeWitness with added functionality to use local sig and cat files, display Subject Alternative Names, and to skip screenshots (for very large URL lists).
+Only the Windows part has been changed.

 EyeWitness is designed to take screenshots of websites provide some server header info, and identify default credentials if known.